kocierik/emailBomber/README.md

 ## Email spammer

 ### Requirements:
-To install the requirements using pip, run the following at the command-line:
+To install the requirements using pip, run the following command:

 - <code> pip install -r requirements.txt </code>